 This would make your profile look just like theirs and it may slip through the gaps.

-Mention something about your personality, background, or just about anything you can think of, and talk about how that affects the perspective you can provide.
+To avoid falling through the cracks, talk about something that makes you unique.
+Mention something about your personality, background, or just about anything you can think of and talk about how that affects the perspective you can provide.

 The aim here is to stand out as a more memorable or more valuable candidate than the rest.